nrajmalwar/END2.0/Session_09/Readme.md

 BLEU Score: 17.77
 BLEU Score: 18.90
 ```
+* Observations-
+	1. 18.90 percentage of n-grams can be found in the translation
+	2. The Bleu score does not improve drastically in the last 3 epochs.
+This may be because the model might be predicting synonyms in the sentences, different length sentences, different arrangement of tokens etc.
+	3. We can expect the Bleu score to drop if the model is trained further and starts predicting more synonyms (than original words in the target sentence).

 ## 3. Perplexity

-In general, perplexity is a measurement of how well a probability model predicts a sample.
+* In general, perplexity is a measurement of how well a probability model predicts a sample.
 In the context of Natural Language Processing, perplexity is one way to evaluate language models.

 <img width="600" alt="image" src="./static/perplexity.png">

-Less entropy (or less disordered system) is favorable over more entropy.
+* Less entropy (or less disordered system) is favorable over more entropy.
 Because predictable results are preferred over randomness.
 This is why people say low perplexity is good and high perplexity is bad since the perplexity is the exponentiation of the entropy (and you can safely think of the concept of perplexity as entropy).

 ```python
     print(f'\tTrain Loss: {train_loss:.3f} | Train PPL: {math.exp(train_loss):7.3f}')
     print(f'\t Val.
 Loss: {valid_loss:.3f} |  Val.
 PPL: {math.exp(valid_loss):7.3f}')
 ```
-* Perplexity for last 3 epochs
+* Perplexity for last 3 epochs -
 ```
 	Train Loss: 2.754 | Train PPL:  15.709
 	 Val.
 Loss: 2.996 |  Val.
 PPL:  20.015